VATSIM-SSA/sectorfile-overview/repository-management/templates/PULL_REQUEST_TEMPLATE.md

 # Checklist
-[Write inside all the backets an "x" to indicate you agree]
+(Write inside all the backets an "x" to indicate you agree, like this: [x] )

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code